 For Naturals By Naturals

 Hi Naturalistas!
 I'm Tonya Cross the visionary and designer at Accented Glory.
 I have created a hair accessory styling e-guide for women with natural hair!
-I’ve been natural for over 15 years and creating things by hand since childhood.
+I’ve been natural since 2001 and creating things by hand since childhood.
 Over the years I’ve learned a thing or two about natural hair and hair accessory designs.
 My guide offers advice and tips based on my experience as a natural creative who LOVES wearing hair accessories!
 Learn more about my brand story here.

 Let's Dispel Some Myths